RiteshJha912/InitPhase/readme.md

 ## Dummy Data
 The dummy data files contain, data to demonstrate how the active modules of the product are to be used in real world SW project cycles.

+ok so for now,
+1) Update the Dummy data, inlude more diagram modules
+2) Scale with AI, BRD, Github, Jira etc